aesara-devs/aesara/doc/tutorial/using_gpu.rst

 .. testcode::

-  from aesara import function, config, shared, tensor as aet import numpy import time
+  from aesara import function, config, shared, tensor as at import numpy import time